 - Combine your own custom content or existing applications like Google™ Maps with NetCharts Server content into custom dashboards

-- Deliver Charts as SVG, raster types (PNG, JPEG, TIFF, more) or applets
+- Deliver charts as vector images (SVG), raster images (PNG, JPEG, TIFF, more) or applets

 NetCharts Server, a high performance dashboard platform that’s both powerful and affordable…

 - Chart and graph generation and updating as quickly as 10ms